smaclell/smaclell.github.io/_posts/2014-10-01-what-is-it-going-to-be-library-service-component.markdown

 **TODO: Include the diagram outlining the areas**

 Each of these options present different trade-offs.
 Regardless of the approach the complexity of that area will increase, i.e. using a different service increases the dependence on service's API.
-The options provides differing code isolation and maintainability challenges. **TODO: These trade-offs do not make sense** Adjusting the library has the lowest operating cost but perhaps the most coupling to the existing design.
-Changing the service or underlying components are natural extension points within a system like this.
+The options provides differing code isolation and maintainability challenges.
+Adjusting the library has the lowest operating cost but has the highest impacting to the existing running code especially if multi-libraries are used.
+Changing the service or underlying components are natural extension points within a system like this but would likely add to our configuration complexity.

 Conclusion
 =======================================